 Can Hedgehogs Eat Blueberries?

 Hedgehogs are omnivores.
 They primarily eat meat, including small insects, some frogs, and even fish.
-Although it should only be fed in moderation because of the high levels of sugars and calories, your hedgehog could enjoy an occasional treat consisting of sweet and juicy fruits.
+Although it should only be fed in moderation because of the high sugar levels and calories, your hedgehog could enjoy an occasional treat of sweet and juicy fruits.